wunde005/UMN-Grouper/README.md

 ## Update '1.1.0'
 Added support for using authorization files instead of -header and -uri
+ - Header/Uri now optional but should work as before when no auth file passed
  - Use tools\createcredentialfile.ps1 to generate xml file
  - Pass xml file during load  > import-module .\UMN-Grouper  -ArgumentList <auth.xml> -force
+ - Added support for array inputs on New-GrouperGroupMember so one or many users can be added to a group
+ - Added replaceallexisting switch to New-GrouperGroupMember which will replace all group members with the supplied ones
+ - Added createParentStemsIfNotExist switch to New-GrouperGroup to tell grouper to auto create parent stems

 Added the following functions:
 | Function | Description |